Give your simulator superpowers

 }

-The newly added method makes use of the withCheckedThrowingContinuation method which was introduced in Swift to convert closure-based methods without much effort.
-Non-throwing methods can make use of the withCheckedContinuation which works the same but does not support throwing errors.
+The newly added method uses the withCheckedThrowingContinuation method, which was introduced in Swift to convert closure-based methods without much effort.
+Non-throwing methods can use the withCheckedContinuation, which works the same but does not support throwing errors.

 Picking the right async-await refactor method for your project